If you have diabetes, it is important to look after your feet to avoid infections and ulcers.

 Check your feet every day for:

-- breaks in the skin
+- breaks in your skin

 If you can't do this yourself, ask your partner or carer to help you.